-Update on Action Updates Update Year: 2020 - 2021 09/25/2020 Status: Continue Action Next Year Currently, the Paralegal program relies predominately on adjunct instructors.
-The data is not indicative of the success or failure of the program.
-Although adjuncts are vital to the program, they remain an unpredictable variable in building a cohesive curriculum.
-Therefore, courses taught by adjunct need to be standardized in order to meet the SLOs, and ultimately the PLOs.
-Impact on District Objectives/Unit Outcomes (Not Required): District Objective 1 - Provide effective academic support services as measured by an increase in the rate at which students successfully complete courses.
-District Objectives - 2.2 - Increase the number of students who earn an associate degree or certificate annually.
-District Objectives - 2.4 - Increase Career Technical Education course success rates and program completion annually.
+Update on Action

+Updates

+Update Year: 2022 - 2023 09/19/2022

+Status: Continue Action Next Year

+The curriculum assessment is an ongoing, yearly review of COS's program course offering and curriculum in conjunction with the advisory standards and guidelines of the American Association for Paralegal Educators (AAfPE).

+Impact on District Objectives/Unit Outcomes (Not Required):

 Link Actions to District Objectives District Objectives: 2018-2021 District Objective 1.1 - The District will increase FTES by 1.75% over the three years District Objective 2.1 - Increase the percentage of students who earn an associate degree or certificate (CTE and Non-CTE) by 5 percentage points over three years District Objective 2.2 - Increase the number of students who transfer to a four-year institution by 10 percent over three years District Objective 2.4 - By 2021, Increase the percentage of CTE students who achieve their employment objectives by 5 percentage points District Objective 4.1 - Increase the use of data for decision-making at the District and department/unit level District Objective 4.3 - College of the Sequoias Board of Trustees, administration, faculty, and staff will engage in best practices and staff development to sustain effective operational systems for institutional assessment and continuous improvement.
 District Objectives: 2013-2015 2013-2015: District Objective #1 - District Objective #1 for 2013-2015: Provide effective academic support services as measured by an increase in the rate at which students successfully complete courses.
 District Objectives: 2015-2018 District Objectives - 2.2 - Increase the number of students who earn an associate degree or certificate annually.
 District Objectives - 2.4 - Increase Career Technical Education course success rates and program completion annually.
 District Objectives: 2021-2025 District Objective 2.1 - Increase the number of students who earn an associate degree or certificate (CTE and non-CTE) by 5% from 2021-2025.
 District Objective 2.2 - Increase the number of students who are transfer-ready by 15% and students who transfer to four-year institutions by 10% from 2021-2025.
 District Objective 2.4 - Increase the percentage of CTE students who achieve their employment objectives by five percentage points (job closely related to field of study and attainment of a livable wage) and the number of CTE students who successfully complete 9+ CTE units in a single year by 10% from 2021-2025.
-District Objective 4.1 - Increase the effective use of data and transparency in decision making at all institutional levels from 2021-2025 District Objective 4.3 - Improve professional development practices District-wide for all District employees to support equity and operational effectiveness from 2021-2025.
-Action: (2021-2022) Provide students with Instructional and Program Consistency in order to meet the standards of ABA and District Objectives for Student Success Evaluate resources, adjunct instructors, and course curriculum to align the paralegal program with the requirements of the ABA Leave Blank:
+District Objective 4.1 - Increase the effective use of data and transparency in decision making at all institutional levels from 2021-2025.
+District Objective 4.3 - Improve professional development practices District-wide for all District employees to support equity and operational effectiveness from 2021-2025.
+Action: (2022-2023) Provide students with Instructional and Program Consistency in order to meet the standards of ABA and District Objectives for Student Success Evaluate resources, adjunct instructors, and course curriculum to align the paralegal program with the requirements of the ABA Leave Blank:

-Implementation Timeline: 2019 - 2020, 2020 - 2021, 2021 - 2022 Leave Blank: Leave Blank:
+Implementation Timeline: 2019 - 2020, 2020 - 2021, 2021 - 2022, 2022 - 2023 Leave Blank: Leave Blank: